abajwa-hw/security-workshops/Setup-ranger-23.md

 - Set password as previously set
 - Update the External URL to `http://your-servers-fqdn:6080`. *Make sure there are no trailing slashes after this value*
 - The auth method determines who is allowed to login to Ranger Web UI (local unix, AD, LDAP etc):
+  - To login to Ranger as admin/admin: leave this value as default (i.e UNIX).
+You can skip the extra configurations below that are only needed to login to Ranger using LDAP credentials
+  - To login to Ranger as LDAP users: change this to LDAP.
+If you set this value, there are a number of extra configuration you will need to do login to Ranger using LDAP credentials
 ![Image](../master/screenshots/23-rangersetup-2.png?raw=true)

 ---------
 - These settings provide the details for above authentication methods.
-No change needed:
+No change needed unless you would like to login to Ranger using LDAP credentials (instead of admin/admin) - in this case, you will need to change the properties under 'LDAP settings':
+  - ranger.ldap.url=ldap://sandbox.hortonworks.com:389
+  - ranger.ldap.user.dnpattern=uid={0},cn=users,cn=accounts,dc=hortonworks,dc=com
+  - ranger.ldap.group.roleattribute=cn
 ![Image](../master/screenshots/23-rangersetup-3.png?raw=true)

 ---------